-Contractual Arrangements with Our Affiliated Consolidated Entities
+Contractual Arrangements with the VIEs

+Phoenix New Media limited is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries in China and through contractual arrangements with the VIEs based in China.
 Foreign investment in the Internet and mobile services industries is currently prohibited or restricted in China.
 As a Cayman Islands company, we do not qualify to conduct these businesses under PRC regulations.
 See "-B. Business Overview-Regulatory Matters."
-As a result, our business in China is operated through contractual arrangements with our affiliated consolidated entities.
+As a result, our business in China is operated through contractual arrangements with the VIEs.

 We do not have any equity interests in Tianying Jiuzhou, Fenghuang Ronghe, or Chenhuan or their subsidiaries.
-However, as a result of these contractual arrangements, we are the primary beneficiary of each of Tianying Jiuzhou, Fenghuang Ronghe and Chenhuan (including their respective subsidiaries) and account for them as our affiliated consolidated entities under U.S. GAAP.
+However, as a result of these contractual arrangements, we are the primary beneficiary of each of Tianying Jiuzhou, Fenghuang Ronghe and Chenhuan (including their respective subsidiaries) and account for them as the VIEs under U.S. GAAP.
 Outstanding equity interests in Tianying Jiuzhou are held by Haiyan Qiao and Ximin Gao.
 Outstanding equity interests in Fenghuang Ronghe are held by Ming Zou and Xiaojia Wang.
-Outstanding equity interests in Chenhuan are held by Haipeng Wu and Yansheng He.
+Outstanding equity interests in Chenhuan are held by Ming Chen and Yansheng He.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-The shareholders of our affiliated consolidated entities may have potential conflicts of interest with us."
+Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure-The shareholders of the VIEs may have potential conflicts of interest with us."

 We have consolidated the financial results of each of Tianying Jiuzhou, Fenghuang Ronghe and Chenhuan and their subsidiaries in our consolidated financial statements in accordance with U.S. GAAP.
-In 2020, Tianying Jiuzhou and its subsidiaries accounted for 39.0% of our total revenues, Fenghuang Ronghe and its subsidiaries accounted for 1.3% of our total revenues, and Chenhuan and its subsidiaries accounted for 3.4% of our total revenues.
+In 2021, Tianying Jiuzhou and its subsidiaries accounted for 37.9% of our total revenues, Fenghuang Ronghe and its subsidiaries accounted for 3.3% of our total revenues, and Chenhuan and its subsidiaries accounted for 3.5% of our total revenues.